The Foretelling · 4Q530

 What the dreams record about the Giants

-The dreams are theologically strange.
-The Giants are the offspring of the fall, the population whose existence is the consequence of the original sin against the divine order, the host whose violence the earth itself cried out against.
-They have no apparent claim on divine attention except as the object of judgement.
-And yet they are given the dreams.
-The same divine providence that had pronounced the sentence on them gave them the foreknowledge to recognise the sentence, the moral perception to debate it, and the residual orientation to send a messenger to ask for grace.
+Sit with how strange the gift is.
+The Giants are the offspring of the fall.
+Their existence is the wound.
+Their violence is the thing the earth itself cried out against.
+By every account they have no claim on heaven’s attention except as the matter to be judged.
+And heaven sends them the dreams anyway.
+The same providence that had already passed the sentence handed the condemned the foreknowledge to recognise it, the inner life to argue over it, and enough orientation toward grace to send a messenger asking for it.

-The older tradition reads this as a feature of the divine character, not as a contradiction.
-Even the doomed are given the chance to recognise what is coming.
-Even the contaminated lineage is given a moral interiority sufficient to send the embassy.
-The Giants are not innocent — their violence had filled the earth — but they are not without conscience, and the text honours that conscience even in the moment of their condemnation.
+The older tradition does not read that as a contradiction.
+It reads it as a fact about God.
+Even the doomed are shown what is coming.
+Even the contaminated line is left with conscience enough to debate, and to send the embassy.
+The Giants are not innocent — their violence had filled the earth, and the dreams do not pretend otherwise — but they are not hollow.
+There is something inside them that can be warned, and the text honours that something even as it records their end.

 What the dreams do not record